Generic selectors

 Charlton Athletic

-Mike Keeler informs me; ‘The Club have now got planning permission from Greenwich Council to increase the capacity of the Valley to 30,900.
-This will involve adding a second tier to the East Stand as well as the ‘filling in' of the South East corner of the stadium'.
+Mike Keeler informs us: “The club have now got planning permission from Greenwich Council to increase the capacity of the Valley to 30,900.
+This will involve adding a second tier to the East Stand as well as the ‘filling in' of the South East corner of the stadium.”
 However formal timescales have yet to be announced as to when this will take place.

 Colchester United

-Alison Wells informs me; ‘When the stadium was built the necessary foundations were put in place so that the capacity could be easily increased at a later date.
+Alison Wells informs us, “When the stadium was built, the necessary foundations were put in place so that the capacity could be easily increased at a later date.
 This would include filling in the corners, which would increase the capacity to around 12,500.
 A second tier could also be added onto the North, South and East stands, raising the total capacity still further to 18,000.
-There are no timescales as to when this may take place.'
+There are no timescales as to when this may take place.”

 Crewe Alexandra

-At some point in the future, the club hopes to replace the Blue Bell BMW Stand (formerly known as the Popular Side) with a new two tiered stand, which will also contain executive boxes.
+The club hopes to replace the Blue Bell BMW Stand (formerly known as the Popular Side) with a new two-tiered stand that will also contain executive boxes.

 Derby County

-The stadium has been built in such a way that an additional tier could be added to three sides of the stadium, namely the North, East and South Stands.
-This would increase the capacity of Pride Park to around 44,000.
+The stadium has been built so that an additional tier could be added to three sides of the stadium, namely the North, East, and South Stands.
+This would increase Pride Park's capacity to around 44,000.
 However, this is unlikely to happen unless the Club becomes established in the Premier League.

 Hull City